Mohammad Nabi Mohammadi: Biography

 Muhammad Nabi Muhammadi was born in 1920 in Baraki Barak District, of Logar Province in Afghanistan.
 His grandfather, who migrated to Logar, was originally from the central Ghazni province.
 Mohammadi received his initial Islamic education from his religious father, and received secondary and high Islamic education from various well-known scholars in the Logar Province.
 In 1946, when he was 26, he finished all Islamic education and began to teach.
-He soon became famous for his profound classical knowledge, intellectual enlightenment, practical wisdom and pure spirituality.
-Students from all around Afghanistan gathered around him and most of them later became a part of his Islamic Revolution Movement (Harakat-i-Inqilab-i-Islami) and the Taliban movement.
+He soon became famous for his profound classical knowledge, intellectual enlightenment, practical wisdom and spirituality.
+Students from all areas of Afghanistan gathered around him and most of them later became a part of his Islamic Revolution Movement (Harakat-i-Inqilab-i-Islami).

 This was during a time when Afghanistan had lost many of its Islamic traditions, and communism was slowly beginning to spread throughout the country.
-He contacted several ulema and created a strong union of religious scholars with whom to oppose Soviet propaganda and to attempt to inform the general population on the problems of communism.
+He contacted several ulema and created a strong union of religious scholars to oppose Soviet propaganda and attempt to inform the general population on the problems of communism.

 Political activities

-In 1958, while some of the other scholars were already carrying out anti-communist activities, Mohammad Nabi Mohammadi began preaching against communism to people who would listen, traveling far and wide to many of the provinces in Afghanistan.
+In 1958, while some of the other scholars were already carrying out anti-communist activities, Mohammad Nabi Mohammadi began preaching against communism to people who would listen, travelling far and wide to many of the provinces in Afghanistan.

 In 1965, he was elected to the Afghan parliament from his home district of Barak-i-Barak representing the traditional religious scholars.
-As one of only a handful of religious scholars in the parliament, he took it upon himself to be a first line of defense against the Marxist deputies such as Babrak Karmal, Hafizullah Amin, Noor Ahad and Anahita Ratebzad, and strongly opposed the Marxist movement in Afghanistan.
+As one of only a handful of religious scholars in the parliament, he took it upon himself to be a first line of defense against the Marxist deputies such as Babrak Karmal, Hafizullah Amin, Noor Ahad and Anahita Ratebzad, and strongly opposed the Marxist movement in Afghanistan by making indirect political alliance with the Capitalist block through pro-capitalist establishment of Pakistan.

-Nabi's most famous experience in the parliament was an altercation with Babrak Karmal that led to Karmal being hospitalized.
+Nabi's most famous experience in the parliament was an altercation with Babrak Karmal that led to Karmal being hospitalised.
 He is also known for a comprehensive speech in a parliament session that was played on radio stations across Afghanistan.